madCakes/madCakes/README.md

 ## Hey 👋 I'm Jason Brooks and Welcome to my Github! (●'◡'●)

 - 👾 I'm an Engineering Graduate looking to transition into the software industry
-- 💗 Graduate of Futureproog Full Stack Coding Academy (Cyber Security/Dev Ops/Backend Development)
+- 💗 Graduate of Futureproof Full Stack Coding Academy (Cyber Security/Dev Ops/Backend Development)
 - 🤖 I'm looking for work and to contribute to open source

 ---------------------------------------------------------------------------------------------------------------------